rohith8272/MissionPlanner-Plugin-example/README.md

 # MissionPlanner Plugin Example

-This repository contains a **toy plugin** for [Mission Planner](https://ardupilot.org/planner/), showing how to extend its functionality with C#.
+This repository contain **toy plugins** for [Mission Planner](https://ardupilot.org/planner/), showing how to extend its functionality with C#.
-The example plugin adds a simple UI to enter a latitude and longitude, then places a marker on the map.
+Map-marker: The example plugin adds a simple UI to enter a latitude and longitude, then places a marker on the map.

 ---